dflex-js/dflex/packages/store/README.md

 - `depth: number` - element depth in DOM tree.
 - `rest: any` - another data you want to store it for each element.

-Let's try by creating new store and register some elements in it:
+Let's create new store and register some elements in it:

 ```js
 import Store from "dflex/store";